Skip to Content

 If you like this recipe, please share!

-There are so many wonderful vegetables available in the autumn months, that I just had to create this roasted fall vegetable medley of a side dish.
+There are so many wonderful vegetables available in the autumn months, that I just had to create this Roasted Fall Vegetable Medley as a side dish.

 A little sweetness from the cranberries and crunch from the pecans bring texture and flavor to the dish.
 It’s a nice choice to add to your holiday side table.